Hunter71a/Playfair-Cipher-Simulator/README.md

 # Playfair-Cipher-Simulator

 A C# based windows forms program built to simulate the processing of the Playfair Cipher invented in 1854 by Charles Wheatstone, but somewhat unfairly bears the name of Lord Playfair who promoted its use.
+The Code-O-Matic XL2000 adds a new variation with 50% more Cipher Power plus a handy Pig Latin translator!

 Picture 3.4  The Working App